mykelcodex/personal/content/blog/how-to-build-a-rest-api-in-laravel.md

 You can go ahead and test the API using [Insomnia](https://insomnia.rest/ "insomnia") which is my favourite API Client or [Postman](https://www.postman.com/ "Postman") based on your preference.

-You can leave a comment below if you have any issue testing the API.
+You can leave a comment below if you have any issues testing the API.